Dirichlet eigenfunctions with nonzero mean value: Introduction

-The requirement that $\partial \Omega$ is $C^1$ could presumably be relaxed (to Lipschitz domains, for instance); here the assumption is mainly for ease of exposition in the argument.
-The natural expectation would be that the ball is the extreme example and that the correct rate is given by $\sim n^{1/d}$.
+\end{theorem} \textbf{Remarks.} Several remarks are in order. \begin{enumerate} \item We did not optimize for regularity of the boundary; presumably the result is true in much rougher domains. \item We note that, especially in the presence of symmetries, eigenvalues may have higher multiplicity and the choice of eigenfunctions $\phi_k$ would then not be unique.
+Our Theorem is independent of the particular choice of basis and true for all possible choices of an eigenbasis of $L^2(\Omega)$. \item The natural expectation would be that the ball is extremal and that the correct rate is given by $\sim n^{1/d}$.
 One might also be tempted to conjecture that, unless~$\Omega$ is very symmetric (like a ball, or an annulus) the density of Dirichlet eigenfunctions with nonzero mean is \emph{positive} (see \S\ref{ss.questions} below for a precise formulation).
-The logarithmic factors are presumably an artifact of the proof; a different approach may conceivably be able to remove those altogether.\\
+The logarithmic factor is presumably an artifact of the proof; a different approach may conceivably be able to remove this factor altogether. \end{enumerate}

-Our proof of Theorem~\ref{t.main} implies something a little stronger: if $\Omega$ has the property that Dirichlet eigenfunctions do not have too much $L^2-$mass close to the boundary, that is, if there exists ~$C>0$ so that for sufficiently small $\varepsilon > 0,$